How many batteries do I need?

 Why a large battery bank is not always the solution

-If you have a reasonably large bank with a daily discharge of 25 per cent, you will be able to oscillate in equilibrium between 60 and 85 per cent using only your generator.
-If you install a small solar panel too, the curve moves up a bit.
-That’s even better for the batteries.
+If you have a suitably sized bank with a daily discharge of 25 percent, you will be able to oscillate in equilibrium between 60 and 85 percent using only your generator.
+If you also install a small solar panel, the curve shifts up a bit.
+That is even better for the batteries.

-If you have a poor connection, more batteries won’t help
+If you have poor connections, more batteries will not help.

-A large battery bank will help for the first few days even if your charging is poor.
-However, bad connections, scarred cables or faulty diodes can leave you at dangerously low levels after just a few days.
+A large battery bank helps during the first few days even if your charging works poorly.
+However, bad connections, corroded cables, or faulty isolator diodes mean that after just a few days you will be down at dangerously low levels.

-So if you decide to just spend money on a large battery bank, it can be a costly affair as the lifespan of the batteries can be short if the charging does not work properly.
+So if you choose to spend money only on a large battery bank, it can become an expensive affair, as the lifespan of the batteries can be short if the charging does not work as it should.

 Which batteries should I buy?